 - 1. Hardware and systems sales - a.
-Hardware and systems sales revenue is comprised of products that proactively prevent, secure and manage advanced cybersecurity threats and malware for customers. - 2.
-Software, license, and maintenance sales - a.
-Software, license, and maintenance sales revenues are comprised of fees that provide customers with access to propriety and third-party software licenses, and related support and updates during the term of the customer agreements. - 3.
-Professional Services - a.
+Hardware and systems sales revenue is comprised of products that proactively prevent, secure and manage advanced cybersecurity threats and malware for customers.

+2. Software, license, and maintenance sales

+a.
+Software, license, and maintenance sales revenues are comprised of fees that provide customers with access to propriety and third-party software licenses, and related support and updates during the term of the customer agreements.

+3. Professional Services

+a.
 Professional Services are generally on either a fixed fee, milestone based, time & material or subscription basis.
 These services are generally distinct from other goods or services that the Company might provide to the same customer under the same or separate contracts.

-The following table shows the details of revenues from operations for the three and six months ended June 30, 2023 and 2022:
+The following table shows the details of revenues from operations for the years ended December 31, 2023 and 2022: